mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 The client metadata is discovered using the URL supplied in the "client_id" parameter of the request.
 The supplied URL MUST be a URI RFC 3986 {{!RFC3986}} with a scheme component that MUST be https, a host component, and optionally, port and path components and no query or fragment components.
 Additionally, host names MUST be domain names or a loopback interface and MUST NOT be IPv4 or IPv6 addresses except for IPv4 127.0.0.1 or IPv6 [::1].

-The "client_id" recieved in the authorization request will be URL encoded.
-The query parameter "client_id" MUST be decoded before further processing.
+The value of the "client_id" parameter in the authorization request MUST represent the URL encoded form of the "client_uri" value for the corresponding client.
+The "client_id" value MUST be URL decoded by the authorization server to obtain the "client_uri" value which can be used to resolve the client metadata as described in the [Obtaining Client Metadata](#obtaining-client-metadata) section.

-After extracting the decoded "client_id" from the authorization request, the authorization server MAY execute the [Obtaining Client Metadata](#obtaining-client-metadata) in order to obtain the client's metadata.
-Once obtained, it can perform checks based on this metadata in order to decide whether to proceed with the authorization request.

-Following is a non-normative check that an authorization server can perform to validate the clients:
+Following is a non-normative check that an authorization server can perform to validate the client's metadata:

 * If the URL scheme, host or port of the redirect_uri in the request do not match that of the client_id, then the authorization endpoint SHOULD verify that the requested redirect_uri matches one of the redirect URLs published by the client, and SHOULD block the request from proceeding if not.
 * Since domain names are case insensitive, the host component of the URL MUST be compared case insensitively.
 Implementations SHOULD convert the host to lowercase when storing and using URLs.